anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

 and all artifacts (reports, logs, etc.) to
 [an S3 compatible storage service](http://artifacts.opnfv.org/).

-The CNTT compliance and certification processes should benefit from the OPNFV testing history and then must conform to this overall toolchain design without reinventing the wheel.
+The CNTT compliance and certification processes will leverage on existing OPNFV testing knowledge (projects) and experience (history) and then will conform to the overall toolchain design already in-place.
 The RC toolchain only requires for the local deployment of the components instead of leveraging on the common OPNFV centralized services.
 But the interfaces remain unchanged mainly leveraging on jenkins jobs, the common test case execution, the test result DB and the S3 protocol to publish the artifacts.
 It's worth mentioning that dumping all results and logs required by certification is already in place in CIRV (see [cntt-latest-zip](https://build.opnfv.org/ci/job/cntt-latest-zip/)) and Functest daily jobs (see [functest-hunter-zip](https://build.opnfv.org/ci/job/functest-hunter-zip/3/console))